 When reading dog food labels, the first five ingredients are the most important, as they represent what makes up the bulk of the food.
 When the ingredients listed are animal proteins, followed by fruits or vegetables, you’re on the right track.
 Too many by-products may signal a lack of quality meat or too many processed carbohydrates.
 Meat by-products may not be the kind of protein your pet needs without adding any valuable nutrition to the mix.
 Examples of top-quality ingredients you would find on the label are grass-fed beef, wild-caught salmon, cage-free chicken, and organic produce.
 Examples of poor-quality ingredients are chicken by-products, wheat gluten, corn, and animal digest.

 Raw food is a more natural mix of meat, organs, and veggies that mirrors nature’s formula of protein and fat, found in the prey animal that fed the ancestors of our fur friends.
 Raw and less processed foods do not require the long list of artificial flavors, dyes, and preservatives needed in low quality foods.
 Artificial dyes are used to visually entice humans – our dogs don’t even see the range of colors that we do!
 There is no need to include any ingredients that do not add any nutritional value to the food.
-There have also been questions about artificial ingredients originating from China, causing health problems in pets, so I would avoid buying food sourced or manufactured there.

 The percentages of protein and fat on the dog food nutrition label give us an idea of the amount of meat or carbohydrate that the recipe contains..
 More moist dog foods often show much lower percentages.
 For example, 60% protein in a dry food may drop to 15% in a moist food, but the nutrition is exactly the same and water dilutes the protein and fat.
 In fact, more water in the recipe helps with digestion and kidney function.